Skip to content

 • From 2013 to 2023, London’s population increased from 8.4 million to 8.9 million = growth of 6% – source GLA data store

-• This has been far outstripped by growth in the number of dwellings which increased from 3.41 to 3.79 million over the same period = growth of 11% – source office of national statistics
+• This has been far outstripped by growth in the number of dwellings in the capital which increased from 3.41 to 3.79 million over the same period = growth of 11% – source office of national statistics

-According to the Office for Budget Responsibility, even with major planning reforms: “More housebuilding will increase the housing stock by just 0.5% by 2029-2030 and only reduce the average house price by around 0.8-0.9%.”
-(See end note.)
+According to the Office for Budget Responsibility, even with major planning reforms: “More housebuilding will increase the housing stock by just 0.5% by 2029-2030 and only reduce the average house price by around 0.8-0.9%”.
 That’s the Government’s own forecast!

-Instead, targeted action is needed on making more affordable homes available.
+Instead, targeted action is needed on making more affordable homes available, meaning focusing in on the provision of social housing, plus establishing affordable routes to home occupation and ownership.

 CPRE London has joined with the Just Space Network to create the action plan below.